 One of the dental residents approached me with a concern: her patient was so anxious that she would not allow the resident to treat her painful tooth.
 When I first saw the patient, I could see she was struggling to be cooperative.
 She could not be still.
 She was seventeen years old, and even at a young age, she had a long history of traumatic dental experiences.
 For example, in the past, she would not be numb enough for a procedure and would suffer through it in pain.
 I sat quietly with her and held her hand.
 I was guided to ask her about music and her freedom to choose to be treated or not.
 She responded that she wanted to have the treatment done.
 She loved country music but thought we probably didn’t have it.
 Well, I did find some country music on my iPhone and found headphones.
 I guided the resident on how to effectively apply local anesthesia to the affected tooth.
 I returned ten minutes later to find the patient was lying very still in the chair, enjoying the music while receiving root canal treatment.

 What I have learned through my spiritual training is to be aware that when something is not working, discover what is missing that would make a difference, and create that.

-And what I have discovered that what is missing in my life in times of stress and being overwhelmed with the work that is required is, in another sense, another sense; a sixth sense.
+And what I have discovered is that what is missing in my life in times of stress and being overwhelmed with the work is a sixth sense.
 You may ask why add something else.
-Why not taking something out, like our thinking and feeling through the use of alcohol and drugs?
+Why not take something out, like our thinking and feeling through the use of alcohol and drugs?
 Well remember, the use of these aids could be part of our vicious cycle.